 We left the game in the 9th inning in an effort to beat the 55,000+ crowd.
 The Giants had tied it up at 2-2 with the Hiroshima Carps.
-It was hard to leave as the game itself was very good.
+It was hard to leave the game as it was very good.

 We made our way to Shibuya to find something to eat and ended up at a place sharing a large table with a group of locals.
 We ordered a feast.
 It was a nice last super.
 A brief game of quarters broke out but thankfully not enough to make me run off into the Tokyo night.